Cutting back on the booze can be a really effective way to improve your health, boost your energy, lose weight and save money.

 It's recommended to drink no more than 14 units of alcohol a week, spread across 3 days or more.
 That's around 6 medium (175ml) glasses of wine, or 6 pints of 4% beer.

 There's no completely safe level of drinking, but sticking within these guidelines lowers your risk of harming your health.
-Try using Alcohol Change UK's unit calculator to work out how many units you drink.
+Try using Alcohol Change UK's unit calculator to work out how many units you drink and watch our video guide to alcohol units.

 The benefits of drinking less